Skip to main content

 Performance Considerations

-• Direct-to-disk helps reduce unnecessary overhead
+• Direct-to-disk reduces unnecessary processing overhead

 • Fast storage for active recording